 To make sure your kid has the best possible experience, you need to pick the right camp.
 What works for some kids won’t work for others, so it may be worth involving your child in the selection process as well.
 Figure out their interests and pick an option that feeds those passions.
 Otherwise, they may get bored soon or become uninterested, and this is when homesickness strikes the most.

 There are plenty of options you can choose from, no matter where you live, so all you need to do is start screening those options.
 Many Queens NY summer camps, for example, combine a bunch of activities together so that children can try out different stuff and figure out which domains attract them the most.
-There are also themed camps that focus on certain disciplines, such as math, astronomy, nature, writing, arts, and more.
+There are also themed camps such as LEGO Summer camps where children can develop creativity and problem-solving skills through building with LEGOs.

 Once you have narrowed down your search to about 3-4 options, it’s time to get the little one involved as well.
 Present all the options to them and ask for their opinion.
 This will show you value what they have to say and booths their feeling of independence.

 When you talk about camping, try to focus on the positive aspects as much as possible.
 Don’t be the one that expresses concern about separation and homesickness, as not to trigger your child’s aversion.

 If they are the ones bringing out these concerns, don’t diminish them.
 Instead, have a talk with your kid and try to understand where these fears are coming from.
 Reassure them that nothing will happen and that there are plenty of people ready to take care of their needs.
 Encourage them to speak about their feelings both with you and with the camp counselors, if necessary.